The heat kernel on curvilinear polygonal domains in surfaces: Heat trace on a curvilinear polygonal domain

-In conclusion, we determine contexts in which entirely mixed Dirichlet-Neumann corners are spectrally determined.
-In particular, this shows that we may distinguish between the presence of mixed-boundary condition corners versus corners with the same boundary condition on both sides; see Figure \ref{fig:squaremix}.
+In conclusion, we determine contexts in which entirely mixed Dirichlet-Neumann vertices are spectrally determined.
+In particular, this shows that we may distinguish between the presence of mixed-boundary condition vertices versus vertices with the same boundary condition on both sides; see Figure \ref{fig:squaremix}.

-\begin{theorem} Assume that $\Sigma$ is a surface with corners with mixed Dirichlet and Neumann boundary condition such that each corner has Dirichlet on one side and Neumann on the other side.
-Moreover, assume that all interior corner angles are less than $\frac{\pi}{\sqrt 2}$.
-Let $\Omega$ be any surface which is either: \begin{enumerate} \item smoothly bounded and with either the Dirichlet, Neumann, or Robin boundary condition with positive Robin parameter, but not mixed boundary condition; \item a surface with corners with either the Dirichlet, Neumann, or Robin boundary condition (a single boundary condition, not mixed). \end{enumerate} Assume further that $\chi(\Sigma) \leq \chi(\Omega)$.
+\begin{theorem} Assume that $\Sigma$ is a surface with vertices with mixed Dirichlet and Neumann boundary condition such that each vertex has Dirichlet on one side and Neumann on the other side.
+Moreover, assume that all interior angles are less than $\frac{\pi}{\sqrt 2}$.
+Let $\Omega$ be any surface which is either: \begin{enumerate} \item smoothly bounded and with either the Dirichlet or Neumann, but not mixed, boundary condition; \item a surface with vertices with either the Dirichlet or Neumann, but not mixed, boundary condition. \end{enumerate} Assume further that $\chi(\Sigma) \leq \chi(\Omega)$.
 Then $\Sigma$ and $\Omega$ are not isospectral. \end{theorem}

 \begin{proof} We compute the heat trace coefficient for $\Sigma$,